vickmuir/vpc-on-classic-block-storage/block_storage_is_create_cli.md

 2. Make sure that you already [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).

 ## Create a block storage volume that uses the CLI
-{: #create-vol-cli}
+{: #create-vol-cli-gen1}

 Run the following command to create a block storage volume.
 Provide a volume name, profile, and the name of the availability zone in your region.
-For more information about block storage profiles, see [Profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles).
+For more information about block storage profiles, see [Profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles-gen1).
 Optional parameters are shown in brackets.

 ```bash
 ibmcloud is volume-create VOLUME_NAME PROFILE_NAME ZONE_NAME [--capacity CAPACITY] [--encryption-key ENCRYPTION_KEY] [--iops IOPS] [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME] [--json]